joshwood/draw-string/README.md

 For development purposes you can execute ```grunt server``` which will launch a server on port 9000.
 The server will watch the 'public' directory for changes and push them to the browser automatically.
-You will still need the node server running for this setup, sorry.
+This will also launch the node server and setup a proxy to it so we can access our data while in development mode.